benevidesjohns/client-geolocation-api/README.md

    - Frontend:
      ```bash
-     docker exec -it go-front /bin/bash
+     docker exec -it go-front bash
      ```
+      Now run the following commands:

+     ```bash
+     npm install
+     ```
+      To install the required packages (node_modules).

+     ```bash
+     npm run dev
+     ```
+     To run the front-end application.

    - Backend:
      ```bash
-     docker exec -it go-api /bin/sh
+     docker exec -it go-api sh
      ```

-   - If the backend API does not automatically run after the build, navigate to the go-api container and start the server using the command:
+   - Navigate to the go-api container and start the server using the command:
      ```bash
      air
      ```

    - MySQL:
      ```bash
-     docker exec -it go-mysql /bin/sh
+     docker exec -it go-mysql sh
      ```

 3. Open the frontend in your browser: